eclipse-bluechi/bluechi/doc/docs/proxy_services.md

 # Proxy Services

-In order to support cross-node systemd unit dependencies, hirte introduces something called proxy services.
+In order to support cross-node systemd unit dependencies, bluechi introduces something called proxy services.

 ## Using Proxy Services

-The hirte-agent comes with a template service called `hirte-proxy@.service` which is the core of this mechanism.
+The bluechi-agent comes with a template service called `bluechi-proxy@.service` which is the core of this mechanism.

 Suppose there is a regular service file on node 'foo', which looks looks like this